-- The reimbursement rate is a maximum of .43 per mile as determined by need as funding allows. - To be eligible for travel reimbursement, the distance must be a minimum of 12.
+- The reimbursement rate is the State Mileage Rate as set by the office of administration. - To be eligible for travel reimbursement, the distance must be a minimum of 12.
 5 miles one way. - Distance to and from the authorized location will be documented with Map Quest or a similar mapping service and retained in the participant's hard file. - Emergency gas purchase may be provided on an as need basis.